Time series data is a sequence of data points in which insights are gained by analyzing changes over time.

 Time series collections efficiently store time series data.
 In time series collections, writes are organized so that data from the same source is stored alongside other data points from a similar point in time.

-Time series collections use an underlying columnar storage format and store data in time-order with an automatically created clustered index.
-The columnar storage format provides the following benefits:
+Time series collections use an underlying columnar storage format and store data in time-order.
+This format provides the following benefits:

 Reduced complexity for working with time series data